GoogleCloudPlatform/gke-networking-recipes/ingress/multi-cluster/mci-https-backend/README.md

 ## Use-cases

-- Encrypted traffic between both clients and GKE Ingress and GKE Ingress and Backend services
+- Encrypted traffic between both clients and HTTPS Load Balancer and Load Balancer and Backend services
 - Disaster recovery for internet traffic across clusters or regions
 - Low-latency serving of traffic to globally distributed GKE clusters